KateChantha/github-user-metrics-box/README.md

 ### Search.js
 - have it's own local state to collect data from input search.
-- from the global state will get the function that call
+- from the global state will get the function that call.